 11. Give Them a Task

-“I always have him sometimes help me push the stroller (with the baby in it) when he seems particularly energetic and wanting to run off – having a task and being able to ‘help me’ excites him enough to stay close.”
+“I sometimes have him help me push the stroller (with the baby in it) when he seems particularly energetic and wanting to run off – having a task and being able to ‘help me’ excites him enough to stay close.”
 Jennifer from The Good Long Road

 12. Play Red Light, Green Light